syv0n/SAVIS4/README.md

 ### Build
 Run `npm run electron:build` to build the project.
 The build artifacts will be stored in the `dist/electron` directory.

-Currently the downloadable packages are in GitHub releases: https://github.com/syv0n/SAVIS4/releases/tag/v1.0.0
+Currently the downloadable packages are in github releases https://github.com/syv0n/SAVIS4/releases/tag/v1.0.0
-- Savis4-Portable-Linux.zip (Linux)
+- Savis4-Portable-Linux.zip (linux machines)
-- Savis4-Portable-Windows.zip (Windows)
+- Savis4-Portable-Windows.zip (windows machines)

-**Windows**
+Windows
 1. Unzip the package
-2. Launch `Savis4.exe`
+2. Launch Savis4.exe

-**Linux**
+Linux
 1. Unzip the package
-2. Make binary executable (`chmod +x Savis4`)
+2. Make binary executable (chmod +x Savis4)
-3. Run `./Savis4`
+3. Run ./Savis4

 ### Further help
-To get more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference page](https://angular.io/cli).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference page](https://angular.io/cli).

 # Contributors
 ### SAVIS3 Team